volopasse/Ramblings-of-a-hackintosher/Audio.md

 Remove any AppleHDA, VoodooHDA,... related KextsToPatch entry.

 ## Installing the kexts
-First of all, check if your codec is supported [here](https://github.com/vit9696/AppleALC/wiki/Supported-codecs), if it is, write down the layout(s) for your codec. (most audio codecs support layout 1)
+First of all, check if your codec is supported [here](https://github.com/vit9696/AppleALC/wiki/Supported-codecs), if it is, write down the layout(s) for your codec.

 Install both to kexts/other.
 How to [here](Tips.md#how-to-mount-efi).
 Make sure that you're injecting kexts. (more info on installing kexts [here](Tips.md#how-to-install-kexts))